Pear Cake

 How do I know if a pear is ripe?

-The easiest way to tell if a pear is ripe or not is to press on it gently with your finger somewhere near the stem.
-If the flesh feels too firm, then the pear is unripe and it is still not good for a cake.
+The easiest way to tell if a pear is ripe is to press on it gently with your finger near the stem.
+If the flesh feels too firm, then the pear isn’t ripe enough.

 Can pears be frozen for later use?

 Yes, you can freeze pears for later use.
-Cut or slice the pears however you want.
-You may or may not peel the pears.
-Arrange the pear slices on a baking tray lined with parchment paper.
-Freeze the pears for a few hours until solid.
-Once they are fully frozen, transfer the pear slices into an airtight plastic bag or a freezer-safe container.
+Cut or slice the pears however you want and peel them if desired.
+Arrange them on a baking tray lined with parchment paper.
+Freeze the pears until solid.
+Once frozen, transfer them to a freezer-safe container.

 pear cake recipe.